-This code adds a button with a click handler—onclick="@IncrementCount"—that updates the counter displayed on the button, as shown in Figure 6.
+This code adds a button with a click handler—onclick="@IncrementCount"—that updates the counter displayed on the button, as shown in Figure 7.

-Note that you can map events simply by pointing at a handler with the proper signature, which in case of the onclick handler, is a method with MouseEventArgs.
+Note that you can map events simply by pointing at a handler with the proper signature, which in case of the onclick handler is a method with MouseEventArgs.
 Alternately, you can also directly handle an event in-line with an Action instance.
 This is very useful because it allows you to reference in-scope variables, for example, inside of a loop structure, like this:

 @foreach (var todoItem in todoItems)